AJAbanto/COE133-RISCV/README.md

 , you wont be able to execute the load and store instructions as intended to be used in the processor in RARS.

 ## Changelog
-* May 28, 2021 - Fixed slt , it should work with signed values now.
+* May 28, 2021 - Fixed slt; slt should work with signed values now.
 I also fixed register zero so it should not be writeable now.
+* May 30, 2021 - Fixed Jalr, should now be functioning as intended and also with signed values